LuukOudshoorn25/HighFrequencyTrading/README.md

 3) The first plots will appear very soon.
 Afterwards, it will become slower as we need to fit many models and run the Bayesian / MCMC analysis
 4) Enjoy! :-)
+5) In the dev folder, there is also still some interesting SAS code and results that were used to verify our own approaches